acheong08/ChatGPT/README.md

 Using cloudflare bypass server (no browser on server either).
 Check out the server source code: https://github.com/acheong08/ChatGPT-Proxy-V2

+> ### Notices
+> It seems I wasn't clear enough in my explanations and lead to some misunderstandings:
+> - Your email and password are not sent to me.
+Authentication is done locally with https://github.com/acheong08/OpenAIAuth
+>  - *Unless you use `--insecure-auth`*.
+This is meant for users who are blocked from accessing OpenAI websites
+> - The server is open source: https://github.com/acheong08/ChatGPT-Proxy-V2 but with a `config.json` missing to avoid OpenAI detection.

+## Usage

 `pip3 install --upgrade revChatGPT`

 ```